mciocchi/atomic_d6/README.md

 For each Minor Wound that they have, Characters may roll D20 when they wake up each morning.
 If they roll 8 or more, the wound is healed.
 The second day, the DC is 6.
 On the third day, the DC is 4.

 Characters must wait until the morning of the seventh day in order to roll to heal a Major Wound.
 The DC to heal a Major wound is 14.
 At the DM's discretion, even after they heal, some Major Wounds inflict permanent changes.

+Just because a wound has healed does not necessarily mean that its scar has gone away.

 TODO How does magical / alchemical healing work?